shakibamoshiri/badge-for-git/README.md

 For example: `badge 20 "made-with:for-you"`  based on style 20 will generate a SVG file and you
 will see it on the screen as well.
 Meanwhile the last SVG file you have created, its **source-code**
 will be copied to your **clipboard** and that is it.
 It is ready to use.
-Then you can go to your own repository and create a new file with `svg. extension. like: `for-you.svg`
+Then you can go to your own repository and create a new file with `svg` extension. like: `for-you.svg`
 Paste the code there and save it.
 It is ready to use on/in your **README.md** file.

 ### step 1 generate code: